 Cremation will be accorded.
 Burial will take place in Hope Cemetery.
 A Celebration of Life will be held at a later date.
 Memorials may be made to Knox College in memory of Rodney Davis or to the Illinois State Historical Society.
 Final arrangements are being handled by Hinchliff-Pearson-West Funeral Directors and Cremation Services Galesburg Chapel.

-To send flowers to Mr. Rodney O. Davis' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mr. Rodney O. Davis, please visit our floral store.